-Uranium Recovery Applicant Application Accepted for Review Review Status Cameco North Trend Expansion ^() 08/28/07 On December 16, 2015, the licensee requested the NRC staff to stop its review of the North Trend application and to instead focus its efforts on the review of the Marsland expansion.
+Uranium Application Recovery Accepted Review Applicant for Review Status Cameco North Trend Expansion() 08/28/2007 On December 16, 2015, the licensee requested the NRC staff to stop its review of the North Trend application and to instead focus its efforts on the review of the Marsland expansion.
 The SER for the North Trend expansion was completed in July 2013.
 The NRC staff has suspended its work related to the development of the draft Environmental Assessment (EA) and conduct of Section 106 consultations pursuant to the National Historic Preservation Act.
 In addition, the hearing to address contentions related to groundwater is on hold, pending completion of the NRC staff's environmental review.
-Uranium One Ludeman Expansion 05/16/12 The NRC staff completed the draft EA on February 27, 2018.
+By letter dated April 4, 2018, Cameco reiterated its request that the staff suspend any review of the application.
+Uranium One Ludeman Expansion 05/16/2012 The NRC staff completed the draft EA on February 27, 2018.
 Work will continue on the final EA, which is expected to be completed by early August 2018.
 The NRC staff completed its safety review documented in the final SER on March 1, 2018.
 The NRC staff is on schedule to make a licensing decision by August 31, 2018.
-Cameco Smith Ranch License Renewal ^() 07/05/12 Environmental and safety reviews are in progress.
+Cameco Smith Ranch License Renewal() 07/05/2012 Environmental and safety reviews are in progress.
 The NRC staff and Cameco met on February 21, 2018, to discuss Cameco's RAI responses.
 Cameco submitted updated RAI responses related to hydrogeology on March 7, 2018.
 Staff understands that Cameco is working on resolving the remaining RAI responses.
 The NRC staff's SER and EA completion dates in September 2018 were based on receipt of Cameco's RAI responses by January 19, 2018.
 The NRC staff will reassess the schedule for completion of the SER and EA, once all the RAI responses are received.
-Cameco Crow Butte Marsland Expansion ^() 10/05/12 The NRC staff completed its safety review for the final SER on January 29, 2018.
-The staff plans to complete the final EA in April 2018, and make a final licensing decision in May 2018.
-The Marsland expansion review has an admitted contention that will go to hearing after completion of the NRC staff's review.
-Hydro Resources, Inc. (HRI) License Renewal 06/24/13 The sites, located very close to Navajo Nation lands, were licensed in 1998.
-Construction has not yet commenced.
-The license renewal review was placed in abeyance on November 13, 2014, while HRI continues its work with the Navajo Nation Council.
-In March 2016 the NRC approved the transfer of control of the license from the HRI parent company, Uranium Resources, Inc., to Laramide Resources.
-The parties
+Cameco Crow Butte Marsland Expansion() 10/05/2012 The NRC staff completed its safety review for the final SER on January 29, 2018.
+The final EA was issued in April 2018.
+The Marsland expansion review has an admitted contention that is scheduled to go to hearing in October 2018.